darchr/ml-tools/docs/src/notebooks.md

 ## [CPU Analysis](https://github.com/darchr/ml-tools/blob/master/notebooks/cpu_analysis/cpu_analysis.ipynb)

-Plots and some analysis of how the memory requirements for training (specifically for Tensorflow) scale as the number of available processors is increased.
+Plots and some analysis of how the memory requirements and training speed for 2 epochs of training scale as the number of available processors is increased.